ConceptJunkie/BigMcLargeHuge/readme.txt

 	represents a simple exercise in string manipulation and data structures in Python for me from back in the fall of 2012.

+	BigMcLargeHuge runs on Python 2 and Python 3 and can be used from the command-line, or as a web page (http://zycha.com/BigMcLargeHuge.py).

 	Rick Gutleber
 	rickg@his.com
 	2014-03-31